Types of Sciatic Nerve Pain

 The patient’s pain and specific sciatica symptoms can usually be traced to where the injured/irritated nerve originates in the lower back.

 Sciatica from L4 nerve root Symptoms of sciatica stemming from this level, the L3-L4 level, in the lower spine may include: pain and/or numbness to the lower leg and foot; weakness may include the inability to bring the foot upwards (heel walk).
 A problem at this level of the spine is most likely to result in pain and possibly neurological symptoms that are felt in the front of the thigh, and possibly the front of the knee, shin, and foot.
 These symptoms are different from symptoms at the L4-L5 or L5-S1 levels.
-Involvement at the lower levels of the spine are more likely to cause pain, tingling, or weakness on the outside or sole of the foot.
+Involvement at the lower levels of the spine is more likely to cause pain, tingling, or weakness on the outside or sole of the foot.

 The lower the position of a vertebra in the lumbar spine, the more weight it will hold.
 The more weight a vertebra supports, the more potential for injury.
 While the L3-L4 segment is less likely to be damaged than L4-L5 below it, it can still sustain damage easily from either impact injury or natural degeneration.